savinien/MK351/ts/README.md

     return result > -1;
 }
 ```
-The implementations of such properties and methods is not done within the interface.
+The implementations of such properties and methods is *not* done within the interface.
 The interface is simply like a "shape".

+Such interfaces are only used at compile time and for code-hinting/intellisense.
+Interfaces are used to provide a rigorous and type-safe way of using an object with a defined signature in a consistent manner.

 <a name="tsclass"></a>
 ## 5. ts classes